 The consumer is the key to all marketing strategies.
 This ingredient in the 5Cs has to be present in both strategy & execution.
 The consumer is necessary for business, and the vital part for the companies is to understand customers' needs, what requirements, and expectations they have from companies.

 The customer always wants the best product and services at the best price; that's why it is essential in 5C's approach to eCommerce marketing.
 You can also increase your consumer base by actively using social media to attract your target customers.
+For an instance, if your prospects are active on Twitter, you can use various Twitter tools to get the rid of manual work.

 The potential customers a company can reach with its products or services can be broken down into three main sizes: Total Available Market, Serviceable Available Market, and the Serviceable Obtainable Market.
 The market segments may be further segmented through demographics, psychographics, geography, and other distinguishing factors.